 Most illnesses related to obesity are reduced or disappear – type 2 diabetes mellitus, high blood pressure, sleep apnoea, depression and back pain

-The surgery has a higher surgical risk, as it is necessary to open the stomach and remove a part of it.
+This surgery has a higher surgical risk, as it is necessary to open the stomach and remove a certain part of it.

-During the first meals, it may be difficult to get food into the stomach, and the patient may feel discomfort.
+During the first meals after surgery, it may be increasingly challenging to consume food, and the patient may feel discomfort.

-To avoid possible postoperative complications, the patient must follow the surgeon’s recommendations regarding the lifestyle, and should attend regular consultations of the general practitioner.
+To avoid possible postoperative complications, the patient must follow the surgeon’s recommendations regarding lifestyle alterations and should attend regular consultations with their general practitioner.
 The doctor will give more detailed information about the postoperative stage and the risks at the first consultation.